Duchy of Masovia

 The Duchy of Masovia (Note: Polish: Księstwo Mazowieckie; Latin: Ducatus Mazouie) was a district principality and a fiefdom of the Kingdom of Poland, existing during the Middle Ages.
-The state was centered in Mazovia in the northeastern Kingdom of Poland, and during its existence, its capital was located in the Płock, Czersk and Warsaw.
+The state was centered in Mazovia in the northeastern Kingdom of Poland, and during its existence, its capital was located in Płock, Czersk and Warsaw.
 It was formed in 1138 from the territories of the Kingdom of Poland, following its fragmentation, that was started by the testament of Bolesław III Wrymouth.
 The country existed in the years: 1138–1275, 1294–1310, 1370–1381, and 1495–1526, between that time, going through fragmentations of its territory into smaller duchies and its unification.
 The states formed during its fragmentation were duchies of Kuyavia, Dobrzyń, Czersk, Płock, Warsaw, Rawa and Belz.
 In 1526, the country was incorporated into the Kingdom of Poland.

 History

 The lands of the Masovians east of the Vistula river had been conquered by the Piast duke Mieszko I of Poland (960-992) and formed a constituent part of his Civitas Schinesghe.
 The Masovian Diocese of Płock was established in 1075.